by Claudia Larsen

-Follow this plant’s journey from discovery to naming
+Follow this new species’ journey from discovery to naming

 Recently discovered in North Florida’s Jackson County, Coreopsis bakeri has gone undetected for years because of its resemblance to our common lanceleaf tickseed (Coreopsis lanceolata).
 Several years of scientific study finally proved that, indeed, it is has been isolated long enough to have become a distinct species, bringing our state’s total native Coreopsis species to 14, and North America’s total to 39.